Examples Of Common Case Scenarios

 Attorney Hamilton handles business-related matters across a wide range of areas, including the purchase and sale of practices, acquisition of new offices, lease negotiations, vendor and distribution agreements, equipment leases, real estate sales and purchases, and partnership and associate agreements.

-Ayesah counsels clients on how to handle problem employees, complaints of discrimination or harassment, partnership disputes, terminations, or discipline.
+Ayesha counsels clients on how to handle problem employees, complaints of discrimination or harassment, partnership disputes, terminations, or discipline.
 Hamilton Law Firm PC also drafts personnel handbooks, employment agreements, separation agreements and restrictive covenants.
-In addition, she handles employment defense negotiations and litigation, and offers litigation support to in house counsel.
+In addition, she handles employment defense negotiations and litigation and offers litigation support to in house counsel.

 Typical Hamilton Law Firm PC Cases